dxw/contracts/agreements/govpress.md

             security, or to protect other users of the internet.

-    2. In the event that the services are suspended, dxw will replace your site with a message stating that your site is down for maintenance.
+    2. In the event that the services are suspended, dxw will replace your website with a message stating that your website is down for maintenance.

 10. ### Required Materials